Intelligence · The Salon

 A hotel calling itself “LGBTQ-friendly” on its website is the start of the conversation, not the end.
 Most luxury advisors don’t ask the second question.
 Dandy’s job is the second question.

-The First Questions We Ask
+The First Call We Make

 “When two men check in together for one room, what’s your staff’s default assumption?
 Are they friends?
 Partners?
 Do you offer a twin-bed reconfigure on check-in, or do you assume a king bed?
 What’s the room-category language your team uses when one guest is at the desk and the other is parking the car — and more importantly, what language do they use internally when talking about the booking?”